culvertsoft/mgen/README.md

 MGen
 ====

 MGen is a toolkit for source code generation and creating data models that are easy to use and communicate with other software, across language-, version- and system barriers.

-Inspired by Protocol Buffers, Thrift, Avro, ICE, HLA, WtDbo, our goal is to reduce the work required to build, maintain and extend cross-langauge data models.
+Inspired by Protocol Buffers (usually called protobuf), Thrift, Avro, ICE, HLA, WtDbo, our goal is to reduce the work required to build, maintain and extend cross-language data models.

-This is done by defining models in an extendable IDL and generating source code that feel simple, natural and fast enough to use in application and library code.
+This is done by defining models in an extendable [IDL](http://en.wikipedia.org/wiki/Interface_description_language "IDL on Wikipedia") and generating source code that feel simple, natural and fast enough to use in application and library code.

-MGen's own source code is designed to be open: IDL parsers, code generators, runtime libraries can all be extended and/or replaced.
-There is nothing stopping you from plugging in a protobuf IDL parser, thrift wire protocol serializer, and adding custom functionality to any of the supplied code generators, or attach a code generator for your own proprietary system.
+MGen's own source code is designed to be customizable: IDL parsers, code generators, runtime libraries can all be extended and/or replaced.
+There is nothing stopping you from plugging in protobuf IDL parser, thrift wire protocol serializer, and adding custom functionality to any of the supplied code generators, or attach a code generator for your own proprietary system.

 Components
 ----